App-vNext/Polly/docs/strategies/hedging.md

 #### Parallel: unhappy path sequence diagram

 The hedging strategy triggers because the `Delay` is set to zero.
-It succeeds because one of the requests succeeds.
+It fails because all requests fail.

 ```mermaid
 sequenceDiagram